Becky G: 2019–2020: Mala Santa

-On January 31, 2020, Mexican pop singer Carlos Rivera released the single "Perdiendo la Cabeza" with Gomez and Puerto Rican singer Pedro Capó.
-The song became her first number-one song in Mexico, and was certified platinum by the RIAA.
-On March 20, Gomez was featured in a remix of "Boys Ain't Shit" by Australian singer Saygrace.
-On April 13, Gomez released the standalone single "They Ain't Ready".
-On April 23, Cuban duo Gente de Zona released the single "Muchacha" with Gomez.
-The single was certified platinum by the RIAA.
-The single was nominated for the Best Urban Song at the 21st Annual Latin Grammy Awards.
-On May 28, Mexican-American singer Chiquis and Gomez released the single "Jolene" a cumbia style Spanish-language cover of American singer Dolly Parton's song.
-On June 19, Gomez was featured on the song "Duro Hard" from American hip-hop group Black Eyed Peas Latin album Translation.
-On June 19, Spanish singer Abraham Mateo released the single "Tiempo Pa Olvidar" with Gomez.
-On July 10, Gomez released the standalone single "My Man", and its video-game inspired music video features her and boyfriend Sebastian Lletget.
-On September 3, Juhn released the single "Otro Día Lluvioso" with Puerto Rican singer Lenny Tavárez and Gomez featuring Dalex.
-During the lockdown, Gomez proved that her talent extends far beyond the stage and screen.
-She hosted and produced her En La Sala podcast from her living room, discussing various topics with high-profile guests like Vice President-elect Kamala Harris and Colombian reggaetón star J Balvin.
-Each episode was backed by a charitable endeavor, with Gomez donating $10K to a charity of her choice following every broadcast.
-On October 9, she was featured in a remix of "Latina" by Colombian singers Reykon and Maluma, alongside American rapper Tyga.
-On October 29, Gomez released the standalone single "No Drama" with Puerto Rican singer Ozuna.
-The single peaked at number twenty-three in the Hot Latin Songs.
-On November 22, she won the Favorite Female Latin Artist at the 2020 American Music Awards.
-On December 10, she was featured in a remix of "Qué Maldición" by Mexican group Banda MS and American rapper Snoop Dogg.
-On December 18, she was featured in a remix of "La Curiosidad" by Puerto Rican singers Jay Wheeler and Towers alongside American rapper Arcángel, Zion & Lennox, De La Ghetto and Puerto Rican rapper Brray.
+In January 2020, Mexican singer Carlos Rivera released the single "Perdiendo la Cabeza" alongside Gomez and Puerto Rican singer Pedro Capó, becoming her first number-one song in Mexico.
+In March, Australian singer Saygrace released the remix of "Boys Ain't Shit" featuring Gomez.
+In April, Gomez released the standalone single "They Ain't Ready".
+In the same month, Cuban duo Gente de Zona and Gomez released the single "Muchacha".
+The single was nominated for the Latin Grammy Award for Best Urban Song.
+In May, Chiquis and Gomez released the single "Jolene", Spanish cover version of the 1974 song the same name.
+In June, Gomez appeared on Black Eyed Peas's song "Duro Hard", and Spanish singer Abraham Mateo's single "Tiempo Pa Olvidar".
+In July, Gomez released the standalone single "My Man", and its video-game inspired music video features her and boyfriend Sebastian Lletget.

+She hosted and executive produced the Amazon Music podcast En La Sala - live from her living room during the lockdown, which premiered in September 2020.
+During the show, the singer and actress spoke to high-profile guests from Vice President-elect Kamala Harris about politics to reggaetón star J Balvin about mental health.
+In the same month, Gomez collaborated with Puerto Rican singer Juhn and Puerto Rican singer Lenny Tavárez on the single "Otro Día Lluvioso" featuring Dalex.
+In October, she was featured on the remix of Colombian singer Reykon's single "Latina" featuring Maluma and American rapper Tyga.
+In the same month, Gomez and Puerto Rican singer Ozuna released the standalone single "No Drama", which peaked at number twenty-three on the Hot Latin Songs.
+In December, she collaborated with Puerto Rican singer Jay Wheeler alongside Myke Towers on the remix of "La Curiosidad" featuring American rapper Arcángel, Puerto Rican duo Zion & Lennox, De la Ghetto and Puerto Rican rapper Brray, and was also featured on the remix of Mexican group Banda MS and American rapper Snoop Dogg's single "Qué Maldición".